-- No sugar or other ingredients are added during the manufacturing process. - no more than 120kcal per portion (in line with public health targets for 2020). - " To meet this definition of natural or lower sugar yoghurt, no artificial sweeteners may be used.
+- " Natural yoghurt is plain yoghurt that contains only milk and its naturally occurring sugars.
+No sugar or other ingredients are added during the manufacturing process. - " 'Lower sugar' yoghurts are those that contain no more than 11g/100g of total sugars and no more than 120kcal per portion (in line with public health targets for 2020). - " To meet this definition of natural or lower sugar yoghurt, no artificial sweeteners may be used.

-- " Check the ingredients with suppliers and on product specifications to see if yoghurts meet this standard. - " The nutritional information on the ingredients panel will tell you how much sugar is present in bought-in yoghurts. - " If you make your own yoghurt, the recipe(s) or specification(s) will tell you how much sugar is present in the final product. - " Check that your yoghurts do not contain any of the additives listed in bronze standard 1.5.
+- " Check the ingredients with suppliers and on product specifications to see if yoghurts meet this standard. - " The nutritional information on the ingredients panel will tell you how much sugar is present in bought-in yoghurts. - " If you make your own yoghurt, the recipe(s) or specification(s) will tell you how much sugar is present in the final product. - Check that your yoghurts do not contain any of the additives listed in bronze standard 1.5.